 15. All ASUW purchases shall be completed through the University of Washington Purchasing Department through the Student Activities Office.

-If you have any questions, please email your SAO Advisor or the Office of Finance & Budget at email@example.com.
+If you have any questions, please email your SAO Advisor or the Director of Programming at email@example.com.

 Thank you and we look forward to your application!